OpenCyphal/nunavut/CONTRIBUTING.rst

 Contributor Notes
 #####################

-Hi!
-Thanks for contributing.
-This page contains all the details about getting your dev environment setup.
+|:wave:| Thanks for contributing.
+This page contains all the details about getting
+your dev environment setup.

 .. note::